- Skip Navigation

 - Patient Portal

-When the retina detaches, it separates from the back wall of the eye and is no longer connected to the single layer of cells known as the retinal pigment epithelium.
+When the retina detaches, it separates from the back wall of th e eye and is no longer connected to the single layer of cells cal led the retinal pigment epithelium.
 These cells are critical for the health of the detached “neurosensory retina” (commonly referred to as the retina), which will degenerate and lose its ability to function if it remains detached.

 The center of the retina is called the macula, which is the only part capable of facilitating fine detailed vision.
 A healthy macula is necessary for reading and recognizing faces.
-An untreated retinal detachment continues to spread until eventually it affects the macula.
-If the macula becomes detached, central vision can be lost.
+If it becomes detached, central vision can be lost.
 For most types of retinal detachments, surgical repair provides the best chance at visual recovery.

 Here’s what a person with normal vision sees

 This is what that same image looks like to a to a person with a retinal detachmnet

 A retinal detachment can occur at any age, but it is more common in people over age 40.
 It is also more likely to occur in those who:

 Symptoms include a sudden increase in either the number of floaters― little specks that float in and around your field of vision―and/or light flashes in the eye, called photopsias.
 Both of these conditions can be accompanied by the sensation of looking through cobwebs.
 Another symptom, one that tends to manifest later, is the appearance of a “dark curtain” over part or all of the field of vision.

 It’s important to realize that a retinal detachment qualifies as a medical emergency.
 Anyone experiencing one or more of the symptoms of a retinal detachment should see a retina specialist immediately.